flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 This widget allows setting up the payload of the aircraft.

 1. Planning
-     - Enter the planned number of passengers, weight of cargo here.
+     - Enter the planned number of passengers and weight of cargo here.
      - You can also enter the planned ZFW (zero fuel weight) here which will change the other values accordingly.
 2. Current
     - Shows the current number of passengers, weight of cargo and ZFW.